nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 * Investigation

 ## What is uncategorised data? ##
-There is data that a clinician/user will enter without identifying what type of information they are recorded.
+There is data that a clinician/user will enter without identifying what type of information they are recording.
 This information is usually entered as either free text or a combination of clinical code(s), values, qualifiers and text.

 For example:
 * the clinician records the patient’s resting pulse by recording the resting pulse clinical code followed by a value of the patient’s pulse.